Composite Likelihood for Stochastic Migration Model with Unobserved Factor: The Stochastic Factor Ordered-Probit Model

 \section{The Stochastic Factor Ordered-Probit Model}

-In this section, we introduce the stochastic factor ordered probit model and its state space representation.
-Next, we derive the expression of the complete likelihood function to highlight the presence of multiple integrals of large dimension.
+In this section, we focus on the stochastic factor ordered probit model and its state space representation.
+The expression of the complete likelihood function is derived, highlighting the presence of multiple integrals of large dimension.
+Next, we discuss the models of joint evolution of individual ratings that already exist in the literature.

+Let $y_{i,t}$ denote the rating of firms $i, \; i=1,...,n$ at time $t, \; t=1,...,T$.
+The ratings are qualitative variables that take $K$ values associated with different rating categories.
+The sequences of variables $y_{i,t} \; t=1,...,T $ for $i=1,...,n$ represent the panel of qualitative individual histories of credit ratings.
+The migration model defines the joint distribution of the qualitative variables $y_{i,t}, \; i=1,...,n, \; t=1,...,T$ and provides information on the transitions (migrations) of individuals (firms) between the ratings.

+Let us consider the following extention of the standard Vasicek model of default risk [\cite{Vasicek1991}, \cite{GL2013}, \cite{GG2016}] to a migration model with a latent factor.
+The unobserved (latent) stochastic common factor is denoted by $f_t$.